WSWUP/gridwxcomp/README.rst

     $ gridwxcomp download-gridmet-opendap merged_input.csv -y 2016-2017

-The time series of gridMET data that correpond with the stations in "merged_input.csv" will be saved to a new folder called "gridmet_data" by defualt.
+The time series of gridMET data that correpond with the stations in "merged_input.csv" will be saved to a new folder called "gridmet_data" by default.
 In this case only the years 2016-2017 are used.

 Next, to calculate mean monthly and annual bias ratios for each station/gridMET pair along with other statistics and metadata and save to CSV files,